hahahahaman/hahahahaman.github.io/_drafts/adding-text.md

 I can feel my metabolism slowing down, from sitting so long everyday, sleeping so late and so irregularly, not exercising, and eating fatty foods at night.
 I think I've gain some weight, perhaps around 5 pounds.
-I'm unable to concentrate on regular day stuff, like getting food, my eating regiment is pretty irregular.
+I'm unable to concentrate on regular day stuff, like getting food\; my eating regiment is now pretty irregular.
 I'm having a hard time remembering where I put things.

 Part of me want to look at other things, I got _We the Living_ from the library a week or two ago, and I've barely touched it.
 A couple months back I doing math